anwarmaswadeh/Mastring-JavaScript-in-20-days/README.md

 # Gaza Sky Geeks Learning Sprint - 20-Day Learning JavaScript Challenge

 ### Welcome to my 20-Day Learning JavaScript Challenge!
 In this challenge, I'll enhance my JavaScript skills and knowledge.
-Each day, I'll explore different aspects of JavaScript, building a solid foundation and gaining hands-on experience through practical exercises and projects.🔍📚
+Each day, I'll explore different aspects of JavaScript, building a solid foundation and gaining hands-on experience through practical exercises and projects.

 ### I'm ready to discover the secrets of JavaScript!